keajs/kea-docs/docs/api/logic.md

 logic(Component) --> logic.wrap(Component)
 ```

-## logic.wrap()
+## logic.wrap(Component)

-Wrap the logic around a React Component (functional or Class) and give it access to all actions and values
+Wrap the logic around a React Component (functional or Class) and give it access to all actions and values.

+You can also use the shorthand `logic(Component)`, demonstrated below:

 ```javascript
 const logic = kea({